 Dietary Changes

-- Eating cruciferous vegetables (broccoli, cauliflower) helps promote estrogen elimination.
+- Eating cruciferous vegetables (broccoli, cauliflower) may help support estrogen processing.

 - Increase fiber intake, such as flaxseed and whole grains.

-- Increase the intake of healthy fats, such as olive oil, avocado, and nuts, or supplement with omega-3 fatty acids.
+- Increase the intake of healthy fats, such as olive oil, avocado, and nuts, or consider including omega-3 fatty acids.

 - Limit processed foods, refined sugar, and alcohol.